About Us

 Volunteer-Run

-With the exception of our new Program Manager, KWCAO is a volunteer-based organization, including the board members and field educators.
+With the exception of our Administrator and part-time Program Manager, KWCAO is a volunteer-based organization, including the board members and field educators.
 Uganda volunteers receive a small stipend to cover their personal transportation and meals.

 Schools Reached